1904–05 Indiana Hoosiers men's basketball team

 The 1904–05 Indiana Hoosiers men's basketball team represented Indiana University.
-Their head coach was Zora G. Clevenger, who was in his 1st year.
+Their head coach was Zora Clevenger, who was in his first year.
 The team played its home games at the Old Assembly Hall in Bloomington, Indiana, and was a first-time member of the Western Conference.

 The Hoosiers finished the regular season with an overall record of 5–12 and a conference record of 1–1.